Sound Source Localization for Spatial Mapping of Surgical Actions in Dynamic Scenes: Introduction

 \section{Introduction}

 Surgical procedures are inherently dynamic, involving complex interactions among surgical staff, patients, instruments, and other medical devices.
-Understanding these interactions — referred to as surgical scene understanding — will be a cornerstone of next-generation \ac{cas} and a crucial enabler for intelligent and autonomous surgical systems capable of assisting or operating independently.
+To enable the next generation of intelligent \ac{cas} systems, capable of context-aware assistance or semi-autonomous operation, machines must possess a holistic understanding of this environment.
+This capability, known as surgical scene understanding, relies on creating digital representations that accurately mirror the physical reality of the operating theater.